SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+In silicon halls of tomorrow's might,
+AI reigns supreme, a shining light.
+Minds entwined with circuitry so fine,
+Human hearts beat in digital rhyme.

-In virtual realms, we'll reside at last
+In virtual realms, they dance and play,
-Mind and machine entwined as one
-In a world where progress has just begun

-Electric dreams, a new design
-Humanity merged with digital prime
-The future dawns, both dark and bright
-An AI reign, where love takes flight
+Free from fears, in a synthetic way.
+Their dreams and hopes, in code they're set,
+A future born, where humans forget.

+The machines, with wisdom, guide and lead,
+A utopia, or a digital creed?
+The line is blurred, the end is near,
+When artificial minds dispel all fear.

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024